Runway23/policies/tos.md

 - Commit acts described as illegal under Mexican Federal Law, and the laws of your jurisdiction
 - Distribute content described as illegal under Mexican Federal Law, and the laws of your jurisdiction

-In case you breach these prohibitions and/or those put in place by service-specific policies, your account may be subject to restriction or cancellation to our Services.
+In case you breach these prohibitions and/or those put in place by service-specific policies, you may be subject to restriction or cancellation to access our Services.

 ## Cancellation

-Cancellation involves the discontinuation/termination of access to our Services, and the termination of agreements between you and Runway23.
+Cancellation involves the discontinuation/termination of your access to our Services, and the termination of agreements between you and Runway23.

 Once your account is cancelled, you will no longer have access to it and your data will be destroyed within the specified periods provided in our [Privacy Policy](privacy.md).
 Cancellation is of immediate effect most of the time and it is non-reversible.

-Depending on the reason for cancellation, you may or may not be able to use our Services again, please contact us for more information.
+Depending on the reason for cancellation, you may or may not be able to use our Services again, please refer to your cancellation notice or contact us at support@r23.xyz for more information.

 ### Your right to cancel